Azure/dalec/website/docs/targets.md

-debug/gomods                     Outputs all the gomodule dependencies for the spec debug/resolve                    Outputs the resolved dalec spec file with build args applied. debug/sources                    Outputs all sources from a dalec spec file. mariner2/container (default)     Builds a container image for mariner2/container/depsonly      Builds a container image with only the runtime dependencies installed. mariner2/rpm                     Builds an rpm and src.rpm. mariner2/rpm/debug/buildroot     Outputs an rpm buildroot suitable for passing to rpmbuild.
+debug/gomods                     Outputs all the gomodule dependencies for the spec debug/resolve                    Outputs the resolved dalec spec file with build args applied. debug/sources                    Outputs all sources from a dalec spec file. mariner2/container (default)     Builds a container image with mariner2 as the base image. mariner2/container/depsonly      Builds a container image with only the runtime dependencies installed. mariner2/rpm                     Builds an rpm and src.rpm. mariner2/rpm/debug/buildroot     Outputs an rpm buildroot suitable for passing to rpmbuild.